 The Register of Deeds office collects fees for property services and transfer taxes.
 Under Public Act 134 of 1966, a fee of \$.55 for each \$500 of value of property transferred is assessed.
 In addition, new legislation enacted 10/1/03 allows the Register of Deeds to collect \$5 for each deed recorded and \$3 for each additional page.
 These revenue sources are highly dependent on interest rates and the economy.
-2003 reflects the record low interest rates that resulted in an avalanche of mortgage refinancing documents.
-More recently, however, this revenue has been decreasing.
+2004 reflects the record low interest rates that resulted in an avalanche of mortgage refinancing documents.
+After 2004, revenue dropped through 2008, and has since been stable, though low.
 The slow housing market has clearly affected this revenue source negatively.
 Interest rates are unlikely to go lower, and most home owners who were able to refinance their mortgages have already done so.
 Consequently, until the local economy improves such that home sales accelerate and/or new construction resumes, the County is unlikely to see an improvement in this revenue.
-The County does not anticipate a turn around in this revenue source in the near future.
 However, the County does have significant land available for development, so once the economic recovery reaches West Michigan, revenues may grow substantially.